technovistalimited/notific/README.md

 ## Features

-* Database table creation using migration
+- Database table creation using migration
-* Store notifications into the database
+- Store notifications into the database
-* Fetch notifications from the database
+- Fetch notifications from the database
-* Store and fetch any types of additional information for notification with metadata
+- Store and fetch any types of additional information for notification with metadata
-* Cache data to save some valuable resources - configurable
+- Cached data to save some valuable resources - configurable

 Features that are _not_ present:

-* Event listener and real-time notification (but you can easily extend into those)
+- Event listener and real-time notification (but you can easily extend into those)

 ## Installation